MMY1994/Real-time-semantic-segmentation/README.md

 # Real-time-semantic-segmentation
-A real-time semantic segmentation network based on tensorflow encoding part use MobileNetV2, decoding part use Skip architecture
+A real-time semantic segmentation network based on tensorflow.
+## encoding part use MobileNetV2, decoding part use Skip architecture